CLI

 Cache

-You can clear the cache with clear cache
+You can clear the cache with clear cache.

 Environment

-commands can be used to configure the default environment.
+The environment commands can be used to configure the default environment.

 History

-athena maintains a log of execution traces in the .history
+athena maintains a log of execution traces in the .history file. this history can be viewed with get history.

 and can be cleared in a similar manner